 Where to begin?
+The first roguelike game?
 Let’s start with the beginning, the original game from whence the term “roguelike” came.
 Yes, I’m talking about Rogue, which you could pick up at Radio Shack or have a friend slip you a floppy with a copy of the revolutionary ASCII game.
+We have a great roguelike games list to share with you.

 Here’s a rundown of all the roguelike RPG games we’ll be covering.